kakrusch/docana-project-luka/README.md

 ## Comparison Metrics and Results

-Report how you conducted the experiments.
-We suggest including detailed explanations of the preprocessing steps and model training in your project.
-For the preprocessing, describe  data cleaning, normalization, or transformation steps you applied to prepare the dataset, along with the reasons for choosing these methods.
-In the section on model training, explain the methodologies and algorithms you used, detail the parameter settings and training protocols, and describe any measures taken to ensure the validity of the models.

 ### Word Senses
 The idea was to find out the different word senses for the different spellings of okay and then see whether the subreddits yield different results.
 In a first step, we used the nltk library and the built-in wordnet function to see all possible definitions for the different versions of “ok”.
 This gave us the following results: